 The Migration Process

-Male Ruby-throats will set out first for the coast, followed by the females who will depart approximately 10 days later.
-The entire hummingbird migration process spans a period of about 3-months.
+The males are followed on this trek by the females, who will depart approximately 10 days later.
+The entire hummingbird migration process spans a period of about 3 months.

 Birdfeeders.com is your leading online source for wild bird feeders, feeder accessories, and bird baths.
 We offer the broadest and deepest set of quality bird feeders to make your wild bird watching experience even more enjoyable!